FirstTestStation/FTS_Website/_posts/firmware/2024-12-09-Selftest_Firmware.md

 ## Features

-•	The Seftest firmware is the controller of the Selftest Board.
+•	The selftest firmware is the controller of the Selftest Board.
 The device receive I2C command from InterconnectIO Box, execute the command and return the answer. <br>
 •	The Selftest code firmware is used mainly to verify the communication protocols available on the InterconnectIO Box (I2C, SPI and Serial). <br>
 •	Commands supported by the Pico Selftest firmware are listed in the GitHub repository Selftest_code.
 For details, refer to the <a href= "https://github.com/FirstTestStation/Selftest_code_Firmware/blob/main/README.md">readme.md</a><br>
 •	The I2C addresses used to communicate with the Pico Selftest are defined by two hardware lines connected to ground (0) or left open (1).